Funding FAC Work

 Understanding Single Audits (Office of the Inspector General, HHS): This course introduces key concepts of the Single Audit process.

-Information on this page compiled by staff with the Fire Adapted Communities Learning Network and the Watershed Research and Training Center thanks to our work with the USDA Forest Service’s Community Navigator Initiative.
-Read more about our involvement in the initiative on the Watershed Center’s website and the Forest Service’s Community Navigators homepage
+Information on this page compiled by staff with the Fire Adapted Communities Learning Network and the Watershed Research and Training Center.
+Support for this work provided, in part, by the USDA Forest Service’s Community Navigator Initiative.
+Read more about our involvement in the initiative on the Watershed Center’s website